SerhiiCho/timeago-docs/docs/versions/v3/configurations.md

 Example locations: `America/New_York`, `Asia/Tokyo`, `Australia/Sydney`.

-## Translation Overwrites
+## Translation Overrides
 In some cases, you may want to customize certain words or phrases used in Timeago.
 For example, you might want to replace the word `days` with `d` to get `4d ago`, or adjust phrases like `ago`, `Just now`, and `Online` to better fit your application's needs.

-With translation overwrites, you can even modify the structure of the final output.
+With translation overrides, you can even modify the structure of the final output.
 For instance, you can change `4 days ago` to `It's been 4 days` or create entirely new formats.
 This feature works with any language supported by Timeago.

-### Define Overwrites
+### Define Overrides
-To overwrite translations, you need to create a `LangSet` struct and pass it to the `Translations` field in the `Config` struct.
+To ioverride translations, you need to create a `LangSet` struct and pass it to the `Translations` field in the `Config` struct.
 Let’s look at an example where we customize the English language output to display `4d` or `4w` instead of `4 days ago` or `4 weeks ago`:

 ```go
 import "github.com/SerhiiCho/timeago/v3"